 Make a Wish Come True

-The Make-A-Wish Foundation of Metro New York and Western New York grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength, and joy.
-Children in kindergarten through 12th grade can participate in Kids for Wish Kids, a program that develops project ideas to fundraise for a Make-A-Wish Kid.
+The Make-A-Wish Foundation of Metro New York (metrony.wish.org) grants the wishes of children with life-threatening medical conditions.
+Children in kindergarten through 12th grade can participate in Kids for Wish Kids, a program that develops project ideas to fundraise for Make-A-Wish.
 Take part on your own or recruit others to help.
 Volunteers don’t need to raise enough to sponsor a whole wish, but every little bit helps a wish come true.
 A bake sale, pajama days, car wash, read-a-thon, or penny drives are all great ways to start raising money.
 Make-A-Wish will provide balloons, buttons, banners, and other MAW items to sell.
-For Kids for Wish Kids, contact Kathie Lombardi at 516-944-6212 x141 or email@example.com.
-For other volunteer opportunities, contact Kerry Logan at 516-944-6212 x135 or firstname.lastname@example.org.
-1111 Marcus Ave., Suite LL22, Lake Success. metrony.wish.org.
+For Kids for Wish Kids, contact Kathie Lombardi at 516-944-6212 x141.
+For other volunteer opportunities, contact volunteer services coordinator Sarah Jacobs at 516-944-6212 x130 or email@example.com.

 Protect the Environment